MonashSmartStructures/ospgrillage/docs/source/rst/Examples.rst

 Extract and process moving load results
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Here we extract the moving load case and process the :ref:`moving load results`.
+Here we :ref:`access results` of the moving load case.

 .. code-block:: python